CyVerse-learning-materials/chipseq_tutorial/index.rst

 ..
 Note::

-  Acknowledgments

-  Thanks to VIB and Harvard Chan Bioinformatics training for putting together wonderful teaching material for ChIP-seq.
+  Acknowledgments: Thanks to VIB and Harvard Chan Bioinformatics training for putting together wonderful teaching material for ChIP-seq.

 Prerequisites
 -------------